nanotech/swift-haskell-tutorial/README.md

 ln -sf "${BUILT_PRODUCTS_DIR}/${FULL_PRODUCT_NAME}" "${PROJECT_DIR}/build/"
 ```

+Build the SwiftAppLibrary framework in Xcode to prepare for the
+next sections.

 ## Linking to the Framework

 Add these options to the executable's section in the `.cabal`